dc25/davecompton.net/_posts/2023-03-31-note-to-self--rss-for-stack-overflow-and-reddit.markdown

 * For google alerts, create the alert via alerts.google.com, edit the alert to "Deliver to" RSS feed, then follow the RSS icon for the new alert.

+* For mastodon, use, for example, https://mathstodon.xyz/@johncarlosbaez.rss

 * For twitter, use a nitter instance.
 For example: https://nitter.privacydev.net/nytimes/rss .
 Twitter seems to be a moving target.
-As of 8/21/2023, the link here worked but it may not last.
+     * As of 8/21/2023, the twitter/nitter technique here worked but it may not last.

-* For mastodon, use, for example, https://mathstodon.xyz/@johncarlosbaez.rss
+     * As of 09/01/2023 it's broken.
+     * If anyone reading this knows a way to view a twitter feed as rss, please let me know.